-Self Help Addiction Treatment
+Self Help (NON-DISEASE) Addiction Treatment

 Here are five practical techniques that I use in my Life Process Program, which follows an empowerment model as opposed to a disease approach for addiction treatment.:

 All of psychological change is based on people’s belief that they are capable of changing.
 The principal drawback to all disease and medical theories, including those of mental illness as well as addiction, is that they convince people that their current, problem state is their natural selves.
 Consider the old saying, “Suicide is a permanent solution to a temporary problem.”